 Another con: You don’t have the option to look over the chicks.
 The farm store will normally just put chicks in a box without allowing you to touch them, according to state law, and for good reason.
 Most people don’t know how to handle chicks properly.
 While farm stores won’t allow you to pick up chicks and look them over when you purchase them, you can certainly request for them to choose chicks that are naturally alert, plump, and without pasty butt.
 Final con: You normally have to purchase four to six chicks minimum, depending on the store.
 So if you’re just wanting two chicks, you might be out of luck.
 However, the laws have recently changed, and now there is no minimum number of chicks you must buy unless they are for pets only.

-Check with your local extension office first, and keep in mind that stores can designate what the minimum amount to purchase is even if there legally is no minimum.
+Check with your local extension office first before finding baby chicks for sale, and keep in mind that stores can designate what the minimum amount to purchase is even if there legally is no minimum.

 Buying Baby Chicks From the Hatchery